 property, Tim Casey, came out to

-greet us, and direct us to a path he'd created
+greet us, and directed us to a path he'd created

 for easy access

 to the circle.
 He has built a formal entry to the ring,

 --a pathway and an information booth, with a donation box for the small entry fee to the circle.
 I bought

 with me about the stone ring and the many people who